 If you’re leaving to go out of town for the holidays on December 15, then you need to know whose presents you are taking with you and whose you need to ship.

-Here is an infographic of the 2019 shipping deadlines for the United States Postal Service (USPS), Federal Express, and United Parcel Service (UPS).
-For more details on items such as expedited shipping, visit HERE.
+Here is an infographic of this year’s shipping deadlines for the United States Postal Service (USPS), Federal Express, and United Parcel Service (UPS).

 Plan Your Holiday